 Global software company Sage is headquartered in the UK and has been supporting over three million customers with accounting, finances, payments, operations and people offerings since 1981.
 Sage has been consistently focused on providing those customers — small and medium businesses around the world — with the latest solutions so their organisations can thrive.

 Today, Sage is considered a respected technology thought leader largely due to its ability to successfully transform itself into the world’s third largest supplier of enterprise resource planning (ERP) software.

 “Sage’s business goals are really looked at three ways.
 We look at customer success, colleague success and innovation.
 That drives everything we do,” says Paul Tasker, VP of Marketing Operations at Sage.

-So, how did Sage’s marketing team transform from siloed tools and systems to a centralized work structure based on visibility, collaboration and content at scale?
+So, how did Sage’s marketing team transform from siloed tools and systems to a centralised work structure based on visibility, collaboration and content at scale?